 If you’re interested in pursuing a career in medicine, there are several options to consider when it comes to selecting a medical school degree.
 Both a Doctor of Medicine (MD) and a Doctor of Osteopathic Medicine (DO) degree will allow you to practice medicine as a physician in the United States.

 What is the main difference between an MD and DO?
-The main difference between MD and DO medical doctors lie in their fundamental philosophies — MDs practice allopathic medicine and DOs take a holistic approach to healthcare.
+Both MDs and DOs are fully qualified to practice medicine.
+The primary difference between MD and DO medical doctors lies in their fundamental philosophies — MDs practice allopathic medicine (treating disease) and DOs take a more holistic approach to healthcare (prevention of disease and emphasizing overall wellness).

 What is a DO?